 Earth Loses One Smart Lady

 Indeed, she didn't really start to get old until five years ago when her hip was broken -- irony of ironies -- when someone accidentally tripped her at the YMCA where she had been swimming laps.
-After that, her life became increasingly focused on a series of medical procedures and interventions, all of which she met with her usual verve and snap.
+After that, her life became increasingly hitched to a series of medical procedures and interventions, all of which she met with her usual verve and snap.
 The surgeon who performed her hip replacement asked to use her in a video demonstrating how to use a walker, thanks to her ready response to physical therapy.
 The years of exercise and her refusal to let age be the definition of her life made her an ideal patient, quick to recover and determined to meet the challenges of her physical limitation.

 That relentless determination ultimately prolonged the suffering of a body that needed to quit long before the spirit was ready to let it go.
-Saturday night as my daughter, neice, sister and I surrounded her and sang her to the finish line, that powerhouse heart kept trying and trying to stay in the race.
+Saturday night as my daughter, niece, sister and I surrounded her and sang her to the finish line, that powerhouse heart kept trying and trying to stay in the race.

 As her body began to shut down and the hospice nurse rounded us up for the final farewell, we began to sing every song we could dredge up from a lifetime of harmonizing over dishes and family road trips.
 Although she had been unable to communicate for several days, her color improved and she began to breathe a little faster as we found the harmony on Somewhere Over the Rainbow and the beat on a medley from The Unsinkable Molly Brown, leading the nurse to speculate that Mom was trying to sing along with us.
 I said, "It was probably because she noticed I was flat on the high note -- and that will just never do."
 We all laughed at this acknowledgment of her commitment to vocal perfection, but decided to chill with the stirring renditions of show tunes and focus on slightly more sedate selections.